 Weight-bearing physical activity, such as walking, jogging, and stair climbing, helps build bone strength and prevents osteoporosis.10 Maintaining a healthy body weight and getting regular physical activity are also important for reducing the risk of heart disease.
 These factors can affect cholesterol levels, which in turn can change the risk for heart disease.13

-POI is associated with other health conditions, including (but not limited to) Addison's disease, Fragile X permutation, thyroid dysfunction, depression, anxierty, and certain other genetic, metabolic, and autoimmune disorders.
+POI is associated with other health conditions, including (but not limited to) Addison's disease, Fragile X permutation, thyroid dysfunction, depression, anxiety, and certain other genetic, metabolic, and autoimmune disorders.

 Women who have POI as well as one of these associated conditions will require additional treatment for the associated condition.
 In some cases, treatment involves medication or hormone therapy.
 Other types of treatments might also be needed.

 Receiving a diagnosis of POI can be emotionally difficult for teenagers and their parents.
-A teen may have a similar emotional experience as an adult who receives the diagnosis, but there are many aspects of the experience that are unique to being a teenager.
-It is important for parents, the teenager, and health care providers to work closely together to ensure that the teenager gets the right treatment and maintains her emotional and physical health in the long term.
-There are resources to provide advice and support for parents, teenagers, and health care providers.
+A teen may have a similar emotional experience as an adult who receives the diagnosis, but there are many aspects of the experience that are unique to being a teenager.16 It is important for parents, the teenager, and healthcare providers to work closely together to ensure that the teenager gets the right treatment and maintains her emotional and physical health in the long term.
+There are resources to provide advice and support for parents, teenagers, and healthcare providers.
 Visit the Resources and Publications section for more information.